 The Supreme Court points out that, although there is a strict duty of care, "deviation from optimal behavior does not entail the existence of compensation-related negligence".
 From the fitness center judgment, one can see that the Court concluded that the risk in the fitness center is no greater than what one has to expect in daily life.

-The Supreme Court came to the opposite result in the equestrian center case and charged the equestrian center with responsibility.
+The Supreme Court came to the opposite result in the equestrian centre case and charged the equestrian center with responsibility.
 It was shown that for equestrian centers, it is nevertheless the case that personal injuries appear as an expected and typical consequence of activities that are run in their own interest.
 This distinguishes riding school activities from a horse owner who lends a horse as a friend service, where there must be room for the view of acceptance of risk if the rider is to be subjected to an injury.

 Against this background, the Supreme Court found that a broader perspective must be established for the riding center in the case of personal injuries that cause the injured customers financial losses, within the typical and foreseeable.
 This means that the riding school is closer to insuring itself against this than the individual rider.